Skip to content

 One is Database instance created with your database url in sqlalchemy connection string format.

-Created instance needs to be passed to every Model with Meta class database parameter.
+Created instance needs to be passed to every Model with ormar_config object database parameter.

 1